-Tier 2 makes use of the Australian Institute of Health & Welfare national standards for the broader health sector as found in the Metadata Online Registry (METeOR), the national repository for health metadata.
-As METeOR is applicable to the broader national health sector, IHPA may place additional counting qualifications on the standards for ABF purposes.
+Tier 2 makes use of the Australian Institute of Health and Welfare's national standards for the broader health sector as found in METEOR, the national repository for health metadata.
+As METEOR is applicable to the broader national health sector, IHACPA may place additional counting qualifications on the standards for ABF purposes.

-IHPA has drafted the COVID-19 Response - Rules for coding and reporting COVID-19 episodes of care to accommodate the emerging situation with COVID-19.
+IHACPA has drafted the COVID-19 Response - Rules for coding and reporting COVID-19 episodes of care to accommodate the emerging situation with COVID-19.
 The purpose of the COVID-19 Response document is to specify the rules for coding and reporting of COVID-19 episodes of care.